 The Pipe Flow Module models compressible flow brought about by rapid hydraulic transients, through taking the elastic properties of both the fluid and high wall into account.
 These effects can occur through the rapid closing of the valve, and are known as the water hammer effect.

 The propagation of acoustic waves along flexible pipes is also a contributing factor to the design, planning, and building of these networks.
-When combined with the Acoustics Module, the Pipe Flow Module is able to perform acoustics analyses in both the frequency and time domains.
+The Pipe Flow Module is able to perform acoustics analyses in both the frequency and time domains.
 Once again, the physics that are solved for in the Pipe Flow Module can be seamlessly coupled to any other physics within the pipe network, and any physics in the system surrounding the network.

 Pipe Flow Simulations Great for Many Types of Industries

 The Pipe Flow Module is appropriate for modeling all types of pipe and channel networks where flow, mass and heat transfer, and acoustic waves travel.
 This includes the piping systems of chemical and process industry plants, power stations, refineries, petroleum and water in pipelines, ventilation systems, and cooling systems in engines and turbines.
 Furthermore, it is a great addition to the modeling that you perform using COMSOL Multiphysics and its suite of add-on products.
 This includes optimizing intricate and integrated cooling systems in turbines, molds, casts and heat exchangers, planning ventilation systems in buildings, and designing geothermal heating systems.

 All trademarks listed herein are the property of their respective owners, and COMSOL AB and its subsidiaries and products are not affiliated with, endorsed by, sponsored by, or supported by those trademark owners.
 For a list of such trademark owners, see http://www.comsol.com/tm.

 Pipe Flow Module